wangelik/TraVaS/README.md

 * [*measure*]_[*method*].txt (averaged evaluation data for all (&epsilon;, &delta;) combinations)

 ## Notes
 In particular, the data utility metrics can be computationally expensive to compute.
-Hence we advise to ensure sufficient CPU- and memory resources.
+Hence, we advise to ensure sufficient CPU- and memory resources.
 Any feedback is expected to arrive at `frederik.wangelik@rwth-aachen.de` or `majid.rafiei@pads.rwth-aachen.de`.

 ## References